Adding Flavor to the Sandwich Generation

 The Reality of Life in the Middle

-Most members of the Sandwich Generation don’t live in multigenerational homes.
-But many provide financial support, hands-on care, or emotional labor that keeps life running smoothly for the generations on either side.
+Most members of the Sandwich Generation don’t live in multigenerational homes, but many provide financial support, hands-on care, and emotional labor that keeps life running for the generations on either side.
+If you’re feeling the pressure, you’re not alone—there are millions of us doing this quietly and without much acknowledgment.
+The work is real, demanding, and deeply human.

 Why I Started This Sandwich Generation Blog

 Our generation may be overloaded, but we don’t have to feel like we’re choking on our own sandwich.
-You’ve got this, and I’m right here with you.
+You’ve got this—and I’m right here with you.

 Contact me